thursday 17 MAY*

 *This event has been rescheduled from 1 March (due to the weather).

 If you have a ticket for 1 March it will be valid for the new date.

 If you are unable to attend, then please contact us directly to arrange a refund.

 TICKETS: £15 | Under 25s & Students £10

 DOORS: 6pm | START: 6.30pm

-As well as hearing from Ben and Mollie, we'll also be showing a selection of our favourite films from Kendal Mountain Festival 2017 – from flying above the Azores to freediving with Orcas, from skateboarding across Colarado to swimming in the wild ocean – you'll be taken on a journey you'll never forget!
+As well as hearing from the two speakers, we'll also be showing a selection of our favourite films from Kendal Mountain Festival 2017 – from flying above the Azores to freediving with Orcas, from skateboarding across Colarado to swimming in the wild ocean – you'll be taken on a journey you'll never forget!

 Jenny Tough has travelled six continents, solo.
 She has cycled around Europe, paddled through the South American jungle, run marathons on four continents, hiked throughout Asia, trekked in Patagonia, dived with sharks, surfed in the North Sea, competed in numerous adventure races, and lived in five countries.
 She believes that everyone has the spirit of an explorer within them, and that adventures are constantly at our fingertips.
 While some of her adventures have been epic, year-long expeditions, others have been equally gruelling micro-adventures, only hours away from the comfort of home.
 Her goal in sharing her adventures is to inspire more individuals to go find their own adventure.